Éric Charron

-Joseph René Éric Charron (born January 14, 1970) is a Canadian former ice hockey defenceman.
+Joseph René Éric Charron (born January 14, 1970) is a Canadian former professional ice hockey defenceman who played parts of eight seasons in the National Hockey League (NHL) for the Montreal Canadiens, Tampa Bay Lightning, Washington Capitals, and Calgary Flames.

 Playing career

 Charron was born in Verdun, Quebec.
 As a youth, he played in the 1982 and 1983 Quebec International Pee-Wee Hockey Tournaments with a minor ice hockey team from Verdun.
 Originally drafted 20th overall in the 1988 NHL Entry Draft by the Montreal Canadiens, Charron has also played for the Tampa Bay Lightning, Washington Capitals and Calgary Flames.
 He also had spells in Germany, United Kingdom and Russia.